True religion cannot be contrary to reason.

 — Fyodor Strakhov

 He is still naive, like an adult child, who can seriously believe that some time ago some non-human beings explained to our human race the purpose of the universe and their lives.
 There are no revelations other than the thoughts of wise men, even though they are subject to delusions.
 They speak of the whole of the human experience and often take the form of wonderful allegories and myths, at which point they are called revelations.
 And that is why it seems that it makes no difference whether or not we should rely on our own thoughts or those of others, because thoughts that are passed down to us as revelations are still only human thoughts.
-And yet—people are naturally more inclined to rely on the heads of others, as though they possess superhuman sources of thought, rather than on their own.
+And yet—people are naturally more inclined to rely on other people’s minds, as though they possess superhuman sources of thought, rather than on their own.
 That said, if we consider people’s intellectual disparity then, perhaps, the thoughts of one person may really seem like supernatural revelations to another.

 — Schopenhauer